Kazark/katasemeion/README.md

 ### Example
 The `example` directory of the project contains the following example.
-Here is a rought draft of 1 John 1 with Katasemeion markup, in Vim (the Greek words are in red because I have not added them to my spell file and spelling is turned on):
+Here is a rough draft of 1 John 1 with Katasemeion markup, in Vim (the Greek words are in red because I have not added them to my spell file and spelling is turned on):

 ![example in Vim](/example/1John1-katasemeion-in-Vim.png)

 And rendered in the browser, you can see that the footnotes pop up and regions marked as needing further attention with `<...>` are red.
+The light half-brackets on the bottom, such as around  the words *about him*, are an indicator that the translator wants you to know that he inserted these words.
+The light half-brackets on the top are an indicator of what region the footnote pertains to.
+The rest is fairly self-explanatory; if there were a textual variant shown, it would use a light full-bracket.

 ![example as HTML](/example/1John1-katasemeion-rendered-as-HTML.png)

-The example will be shown rendered in PDF via XeLaTeX once that feature is implmented.
+The example will be shown rendered in PDF via XeLaTeX once that feature is implemented.

 ### How to Run It
 Currently it must be run through Node, though I have written it in JavaScript in